vsariola/sointu/README.md

     ports / 4 stereo ports, so even this method of routing is unlikely to run out of ports in small intros.
   - **Pattern length does not have to be a power of 2**.
   - **Sample-based oscillators, with samples imported from gm.dls**.
-Reading gm.dls is obviously Windows only, but with some effort the sample mechanism can be used also without it, in case you are working on a 64k and have some kilobytes to spare.
+The gm.dls is available from system folder only on Windows, but the non-native tracker looks for it also in the current folder, so should you somehow magically get hold of gm.dls on Linux or Mac, you can drop it in the same folder with the tracker.
 See [this example](tests/test_oscillat_sample.yml), and this go generate [program](cmd/sointu-generate/main.go) parses the gm.dls file and dumps the sample offsets from it.
   - **Unison oscillators**.
 Multiple copies of the oscillator running slightly detuned and added up to together.
 Great for trance leads (supersaw).
 Unison of up to 4, or 8 if you make stereo unison oscillator and add up both left